 In April 2015, Treasury Metals submitted an Environmental Impact Statement (EIS) for the proposed Goliath Gold Project (the Project) to the Canadian Environmental Assessment Agency (the Agency) for consideration under the Canadian Environmental Assessment Act (CEAA), 2012.
 The Agency reviewed the submission and informed Treasury Metals that the requirements of the EIS Guidelines for the Project were met and that the Agency would begin its technical review of the submission.
-In June 2015, the Agency issued a series of information requests to Treasury Metals regarding the EIS and supporting appendices (referred to herein as the Round 1 information requests).
-The Round 1 information requests included questions from the Agency, other federal and provincial reviewers, First Nations and Aboriginal peoples, as well as interested stakeholders.
-Since the submission of the EIS, Treasury Metals has advanced the engineering for the Project, as well as prepared complete and comprehensive responses to the Round 1 information requests.
-As a result, there are a number of changes and refinements to the Project that will change the water predictions or conclusions from those presented in the EIS.
+In June 2015, the Agency issued a series of information requests to Treasury Metals regarding the original EIS and supporting appendices (referred to herein as the Round 1 information requests).
+The Round 1 information requests included questions from the Agency, other federal and provincial reviewers, Indigenous communities, as well as interested stakeholders.
+Since the submission of the original EIS, Treasury Metals has advanced the engineering for the Project, as well as prepared complete and comprehensive responses to the Round 1 information requests.
+As a result, there are a number of changes and refinements to the Project that will change the water predictions or conclusions from those presented in the original EIS.

 In order to effectively describe the changes in the water predictions and reflect the changes resulting from the advancement of the Project engineering, Treasury Metals has prepared this stand-alone Water Report.
-The Water Report is also considered an effective means to support the responses to the Round 1 information requests.
-The Water Report, presented herein, is a technical document that describes how changes and refinements to the Project since the submission of the EIS will alter the water results, specifically the estimates for surface water hydrology (i.e., surface water quantities) and surface water quality.
+The Water Report is also considered an effective means to support the responses to the Round 1 information requests and the revisions to the EIS prepared as part of the responses to the Round 1 information requests.
+The Water Report, presented herein, is a technical document that describes how changes and refinements to the Project since the submission of the original EIS will alter the water results, specifically the estimates for surface water hydrology (i.e., surface water quantities) and surface water quality.
 To support these estimates, relevant information regarding the refined operational water balance for the Project and the hydrogeological estimates provided in Appendix M to the EIS have been included.
-Additionally, information is provided regarding the re-analysis of the geochemical data presented in the EIS.
+Additionally, information is provided regarding the re-analysis of the geochemical data presented in the original EIS.
 This re-evaluation was undertaken as part of the work to respond to the Round 1 information requests.
 The re-evaluation of the geochemistry is important as it is a key input for the revised surface water quality estimates.
 The Water Report includes information about the prediction methods and mitigation built into the Project design that were considered as part of the predictions.
-The Project design and built in mitigation are outlined in the Project Update Report, a stand-alone document prepared by Treasury Metals to accompany the Round 1 responses.
+The Project design and built in mitigation are outlined in Section 3 of the revised EIS.
 However, the Water Report does not include information about the assessment of significance related to the changes in surface water quantity of quality, additional mitigation, management plans or follow-up monitoring plans.
-This information is presented in a separate document called the Impact Review Report.
-The Water Report supports both the responses to the Round 1 information requests and the Impact Review Report.
+This information is presented in a revised version of the EIS, specifically in the following sections: